adhl-0216/CAQES/README.md

 1. **Syslog-ng**: This component facilitates the transmission of alerts and incidents from the Intrusion Detection System (IDS) to CAQES.
 Syslog-ng automatically forwards log data to NATS, thereby initiating the core functionalities of the CAQES system.

-2. **NATS**: NATS MQ handles real-time processing and delivery of log data, ensuring efficient communication between components.
+2. **Mosquitto**: Mosquitto is an MQTT broker for real-time processing and delivery of log data, ensuring efficient communication between components.
 Its lightweight and high-performance nature makes it ideal for handling the rapid influx of log messages, providing quick and reliable data transfer to the core component.

 3. **Core**: The core component orchestrates the network quarantine and IoT protocol quarantine.
 It analyzes the processed log data, identifies quarantine actions based on IDS detections, and takes appropriate actions to isolate the affected IoT clients.